 Although proteins and fats won’t directly raise your blood sugar, experts recommend that you limit your intake of processed or fatty meats, which contain higher levels of saturated fat and sodium.

 While these substances have no direct effect on blood sugar, eating too much of them can have harmful health effects, especially heart disease.

 Knowing when to eat is just as important as knowing what to eat.

-The American Diabetes Association has a full listing of common foods and drinks and how they will affect your diabetes diet.
+The ADA has a full listing of common foods and drinks and how they’ll affect your diabetes diet.

 Living with diabetes means you have to be more mindful of your diet and how it affects your body.
 Your doctor, dietician, and nutritionist can help you form a meal plan that works for you.